 Tips for Finding the Lowest Audi Insurance Rates

 The lowest insurance prices on Audi vehicles depend on factors related to car performance as well as the driver and chosen insurance company.
-If you’ve decided on an Audi, but haven’t chosen a model, here’s some hints about how each may affect insurance prices.
+If you’ve decided on an Audi, but haven’t chosen a model, here are some hints about how each may affect insurance prices.

 Generally speaking, SUVs, crossovers, and four-door sedans score the lowest in risk due to their appeal to family-oriented owners.
 Models such as the A3, A4, A6, and S6 sedans and the Q3, Q5, and Q7 SUVs should score the lowest insurance rates.

 The high-performance Audi TT and R8 weigh in on the other end of the scale.
 Both models are true sports cars for the luxury market in style and power output.
 Since vehicles of this nature are thought to invite more aggressive driving habits, insurers respond with higher risk ratings for these models.
 Higher risk means more expensive premiums.

 Cabriolet and coupe models, such as those available in the A3 and A5 model lines, place between these extremes for insurance pricing.

 Audi In Depth

 Audi is known throughout the world as one of the three largest German luxury car manufacturers, alongside BMW and Mercedes-Benz.
 Audi manufactures their family of road and sports cars in nine production factories located throughout the world.
 Its headquarters is in Ingolstadt, Bavaria, Germany.
 Since 1966, Audi has been a subsidiary of the VW Group.
 At the time of purchase, Audi was known as the Auto Union.
 Volkswagen re-branded the vehicles and launched them back into the market the same year they purchased the brand.
 Audi is the Latin translation of the last name of the founder of the manufacturer, August Horch.

 Audi’s presence in Canada grows stronger every year.
 Luxury car manufacturers have enjoyed a healthy revenue stream from Canada for some time now.
 With a wide range of cars, including a selection of less expensive introductory models and mid-level SUVs, Audi is quickly becoming one of the top-selling car manufacturers in Canada.